Approaches to Meditation

-Finding your groove in meditation can be a bit like searching for a treasure in a darkened room.
+There are many approaches to meditation.
+Finding the optimal technique is a bit like searching for a treasure in a darkened room.
 The treasure holds the promise of greater inner-freedom however, and you’ll sift through less idyllic objects as you blindly sweep the floor with outstretched hands.

-Fortunately, your search for the optimal meditation method can be distilled down to one of three primary categories.
+Fortunately, your search for the best meditation method can be distilled down to one of three primary categories.
 These categories range from the most passive to the most elaborate:

 - Mindfulness.
 In simple terms, mindfulness is the act of being fully present to whatever task, experience, or thought you happen to be having.
 This is one of the most recognized techniques because of its obvious universal application and ‘non-metaphysical’ demure.